Heinrich Blücher: Marriage to Hannah Arendt

 Arendt and Blücher met in 1936, in a café along the rue Soufflot frequented by their friend Walter Benjamin and other German émigrés.
 Arendt was twenty-nine, Blücher thirty-seven.
 Both were fugitives from the Nazis.
 Blücher was considered a communist militant, thus he lacked the requisite permis de séjour to work and had to move frequently from hotel to hotel.
 Both were still formally married, but separated from their spouses.
 Due to the pressures of lacking citizenship and their marital status, Blücher would not marry Arendt until 1940, despite accounts reporting that they fell in love immediately.
-The marriage would last until his death, however, would change in relation and normalcy over time.
-By 1952, the marriage was polyamorous; in a letter to Blücher, Arendt expressed joy at this, writing, "Yes, love, our hearts have really grown toward each other and our steps go in unison.
+The marriage would last until his death; however, it would change in relation and normalcy over time.
+By 1952, the marriage was polyamorous.
+In a letter to Blücher, Arendt expressed joy at this, writing, "Yes, love, our hearts have really grown toward each other and our steps go in unison.
 These fools who think themselves loyal if they give up their active lives and bind themselves together into an exclusive One; then they have no common life but generally no life at all.
 If it weren't so risky, one should one day tell the world what a marriage really is."